 Please note this is not a referral service.

-- Provide practical, evidence based, relevant complex clinical care continuing professional development (CPD) based on learning needs
+- Provide practical, evidence based, and relevant complex clinical care continuing professional development (CPD) and supporting reference material based on learning needs

-- Enhance the capacity of family physicians, their team and community partners in providing complex clinical care of patients with chronic pain and addiction
+- Enhance the capacity of family physicians, their team and increase connections to community partners in providing complex clinical care of patients with chronic pain and addiction

-- Provide the means for improving integration among primary and specialty care
+- Provide a platform for integration among primary care and specialty care